Dowell-Lab/srworkshop/projectA/day07/gata1/02_cluster_umap_composition.md

   out `S.Score` and `G2M.Score` if needed.
 - **Over-tuning resolution.** Increasing `FindClusters` resolution until you obtain the number of clusters you expected is circular reasoning.
-Choose a resolution, then validate with markers (Lesson 03).
+Choose a resolution, then validate with markers (the annotation lesson).
 - **Reading the wrong margin.** `margin = 1` and `margin = 2` answer different
   questions.
 Confusing them flips the entire interpretation.
 - **Skipping the regression.** If you do not regress out depth and mitochondrial